myothiha/obsidian/Pertimm Intern/ACPM Traffic Analysis Application/Linking External Events.md

 - MediaCloud

 Use them to retrieve:
-- News volume around anomaly date
+- News volume around anomaly date (regional and global)
 - Keywords related to website domain
 - just retrieving headline + timestamps are enough